ryo33/mry/README.md

 }
 ```

-We need to acquire a lock for the same reason in mocking function above.
+We need to acquire a lock for the same reason in the mocking function above.

 ```rust
 #[test]